shells-dw/streamdeck-totalmix/README.md

 # Changelog
+## [3.0.0] - 2022-12-02
+### General
+- Partial rewrite of the plugin with lots of improvements, not necessarily every little change will be represented here
+- This update might not be completely compatible with existing actions/buttons made with earlier versions.
+You might have to redo your buttons.
+It's annoying, I know, but I can't keep multiple code-bases to cover all eventualities active in the same plugin to keep full compatibility.
+### Updated
+- Mirror function reworked.
+Switched the library and how it's implemented to make it more robust, quicker, less ressource intensive and compatible with Windows 11
+- added multiple additional icons to make actions more clear (less using default "Mixer"-style logo which made different actions look the same)
+- Track names (channel names) as set in TotalMix are reflected on the StreamDeck to make it easier to distinguish buttons.
+- Phantom Power is now able to be mirrored too and moved to Trigger Channel Functions
+- overall more beautification ;)
+### Fixed
+- Windows 11 issues should be fixed now.
+- Plugin (or at least mirroring) stopping working after it ran a while should be fixed now.
+- Some less common actions have been sending a wrong value and never worked - fixed now.
 ## [2.2.1] - 2022-05-14
 ### Updated
 - updated readme.md to reflect potential issues with Windows 11 and mirror channel